-For details on the use of DCE and its requirements, see "Appendix C. Setting up DCE" on page 401.
+For details on the use of DCE and its requirements, see "Appendix E. Setting up DCE" on page 359.

-3. The security support for clients and servers within the sysplex has some of the properties of both the local and network cases.
-All network protocols are supported between clients and servers within the sysplex.
+3. Within the sysplex, all security protocols (except for RACO) are supported between clients and servers within the sysplex.
 Additionally, PassTickets are supported, in which the client's user ID is used for identification and a PassTicket for authentication.
 A PassTicket is a one-time-use password that is dynamically generated.

-Because communications within a sysplex generally flow directly over a protected network, WebSphere for z/OS generally avoids the overhead of message encryption for these communications.
+Because communications within a sysplex flow directly over a protected network, WebSphere for z/OS avoids the overhead of message encryption for these communications.
+In other words, when systems in a sysplex are directly connected, WebSphere for z/OS determines that the communication is guaranteed to be secure, and does not use encryption.

 When a client connects to a server, part of the connection includes a negotiation between the client and server about what security protocol is to be used.
 This is an advance topic.
-Details about security protocol negotiation are in the topic "How clients and servers negotiate security protocols" on page 318.
+Details about security protocol negotiation are in the topic "How clients and servers negotiate security protocols" on page 241.